 Grant in 2017

-Family Engagement Lab, LLC is focused on enhancing student outcomes in low-income communities through increased family engagement.
-Founded in 2016 and based in San Francisco, the company offers FASTalk, a text-based program designed to facilitate communication between teachers and families.
+Family Engagement Lab, LLC is dedicated to enhancing student outcomes in low-income communities by fostering family engagement through its online platform.
+Founded in 2016 and based in San Francisco, the organization offers FASTalk, a text-based program designed to facilitate communication between teachers and families.
 This program provides curriculum-aligned activities that promote the development of students' social, emotional, and academic skills.
-Additionally, Family Engagement Lab's platform equips families with strategies to support their children's learning, including fostering essential academic skills, nurturing positive learning mindsets, and enhancing social-emotional competencies.
-The organization's efforts are rooted in understanding the barriers to family engagement and creating solutions that respect the diversity of families and communities.
+Additionally, the platform equips families with strategies to support learning, focusing on building essential academic skills, cultivating positive learning mindsets and habits, and enhancing social and emotional competencies.
+By collaborating with partners, Family Engagement Lab seeks to identify barriers to family engagement and create respectful, inclusive solutions that honor the diversity of families and communities.

 Teachley